 Hardware Component Description Storage array Managed by the storage management software and consists of both physical components (such as drives, controllers, fans, and power supplies) and logical components (such as volume groups and volumes).
 See "Physical Components of a Storage Array" on page 3 and "Logical Components of a Storage Array" on page 4 for more information.
 Storage management station Computer you use to manage storage arrays on the network.
 Network management station (optional) Console with installed SNMP-compliant network management software that receives and processes information about managed network devices using SNMP (Simple Network Messaging Protocol).
-Important : The storage management software sends critical alerts (using SNMP trap messages) to an NMS destination that you specify using the Edit >> Alert>> Destinations option in the Enterprise Management window.
-For the critical alerts to be sent, the Enterprise Management software must be running (the window can be minimized).
-BOOTP or BOOTP-compliant DHCP server Used to assign the network-specific information such as IP address and host name for each controller.
+BOOTP or BOOTP-compliant DHCP server Used to assign static network-specific information such as IP address and host name for each controller.
 This server is not required if you are going to manage all of the storage arrays through the I/O connection using a host-agent.
 For more information, see "Types of Network Management Connections" on page 6.
 Host Computer, running one or more applications, that accesses the storage array over a fibre channel I/O data connection.